-Historically, Uranium reached an all time high of 1349 in September of 2020.
-Uranium - data, forecasts, historical chart - was last updated on October of 2020.
+Historically, Uranium reached an all time high of 148 in May of 2007.
+Uranium - data, forecasts, historical chart - was last updated on August of 2022.

-Uranium is expected to trade at 28.86 USD/LBS by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 27.45 in 12 months time.
+Uranium is expected to trade at 50.18 USD/LBS by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 54.90 in 12 months time.